 Piedrahita has the perfect mix of open flatland and mountain.
 It is known for it’s near ideal conditions and famed for excellent high altitude flying.
 Suited for expert cross country flyers as well as beginners who only require low airtime sessions.

-Sited near Chamonix, Plaine Joux is the perfect launch site as it is easily reached my cable car.
+Sited near Chamonix, Plaine Joux is the perfect launch site as it is easily reached by fully tarmacked road.
 It’s ideal for beginners to learn paragliding while enjoying the stunning scenery of the Mont Blanc mountain range.

 Use Chamonix as a base to enjoy the lively, eccentric and fun atmosphere.
 Home to many action sports, there is always something happening in Chamonix.

 Take off from Babadag Mountain, which is one of the highest commercial paragliding take off sites in the world.
 Enjoy the incredible sea view and the blue lagoon, before landing easily on the lovely golden sands of Oludeniz beach.

 This is absolutely fantastic for beginners who want to have a paragliding experience while on their summer holidays.
 The conditions are usually stable, with some decent thermals that experienced paragliders can make the most of.

 Located in the glorious Pyrenees mountains, Organya is ideal for all levels of paragliding.
 However, it’s considered one of the best places in Europe to practice acrobatic flying.
 The 1km high mountain blocks high winds and creates a micro-climate.
 Ideal for gaining height quickly.